Building production-ready Generative AI apps on AWS—Lessons from bringing AI into ZEPIC’s platform

 Like many of you, we at ZEPIC have been exploring how to architect AI into the foundation of our product.
 As the co-founder and head of engineering, I've had the privilege of leading this transformation.
 Having worked with AI technologies for over a decade, well before the current Gen-AI revolution, I've witnessed how the AI landscape has evolved and the massive opportunity it now presents.

 Along the way of building our AI engine, we’ve made our share of mistakes to understand what truly works in production.
 I wanted to share some practical insights and lessons from building Gen AI applications on AWS.
-If you're considering a similar path, here’s what we've discovered— Read along and I hope it helps!
+If you're considering a similar path, here’s what we've discovered— Read along and I hope it helps.

 Core Technology Decisions